-Services that are covered for you What you must pay when you get these services 🍑 Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per calendar year.
+The screening must be done in a primary care setting that can provide follow-up treatment.
+There is no coinsurance, copayment, or deductible for an annual Medicare-covered depression screening visit.
+Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-There is no coinsurance, copayment, or deductible for the in-network Medicare-covered diabetes screening tests.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings each calendar year.
-Diabetes self-management training, diabetic services and supplies Oiabetes self-management training • Diabetes self-management training is covered under certain conditions \$0 Copayment for in- network Medicare-covered diabetes self-management training.
-Diabetes services and supplies 0% Coinsurance - 20% For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Coinsurance for Diabetes services and supplies. • Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-This is not a preventive service, cost sharing applies.
-0% Coinsurance for innetwork Medicare-covered preferred brand blood glucose monitors.
-Prior Authorization is required for more than 200 test strips per month, non-preferred brand glucometers and non- preferred brand test strips.
+There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
+Diabetes self-management training, diabetic services and supplies Diabetes self-management training Diabetes self-management training is covered under certain conditions. \$0 copayment for each Medicare-covered diabetes self-management training service.
+Diabetes services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+This is not a preventive service, cost-sharing applies.
+Continuous Glucose Monitors may be covered for people who use insulin and meet the medical necessity criteria.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth 0% - 20% coinsurance depending on the Medicare-covered diabetic services and supplies services.
+Prior Authorization is required for more than 200 test strips permonth, non-preferred brand glucometers and non-preferred brand test strips.
 Your provider must contact our Plan prior to providing services.
 Preferred Brand Glucometers are limited to one every two years, unless prior authorization is obtained.
-0% Coinsurance for in- network Medicare-covered diabetes testing supplies (preferred brand strips, lancets, lancet devices used for diabetic glucose testing).
-Continuous Glucose Monitors may be covered for people who 20% Coinsurance for inuse insulin and meet the medical necessity criteria.